 After giving the draft work a rest, read it through with little or no pause.
 Prepare to be both surprised and embarrassed with the words on the paper.
 A writer delivers stunning lines in the draft, gems that pass from revision to revision untouched.
 A writer also drafts lousy prose – inappropriate, limp, or downright goofy phrases.
 Both good and ugly writing leap off the page.
 Keep the good, knock down the ugly, and aspire to elevate the mediocre.

 This book introduces the elements of a solid story and methods for obtaining them.
 Try to embrace a few techniques, while modifying others to suit your storytelling approach.
 The following section details a process for draft revision.
 Take what you can use and incorporate it into your own revision process.
 Make note of the revision aspects that you like the least.
 Those are probably areas where you need work.

-Christopher Klim is the author of several books including and the novel, Idiot!, and the short collection, True Surrealism.
-He is currently working on a novel trilogy about the space program past, present, and future—and his control system for each will be firmly established.
+Christopher Klim is the author of several books including the novel, Idiot!, and the short collection, True Surrealism.
+He is currently working on a novel trilogy about the space program past, present, and future.

 Next in The Books Killers series: Poor Revisions – Level One, The Opening

 Previously in The Book Killers series: Wooden Characters